SALES LEADERSHIP SKILLS TRAINING

 Asking candidates probing questions about problem-solving, decision-making, and action in the face of adversity will help assess grit and stick-to-itiveness.
 Asking about goal setting will help evaluate optimism and hope, both attributes of a steady work ethic.
 Probing plans to achieve goals—especially in the face of barriers—can help identify perseverance and resilience.

-Searching for patterns of accomplishment in the résumé of an applicant can help identify those with work ethic.
+Success in sales leadership, recruiting and development, sales coaching, and training will help identify those with work ethic when Searching for patterns of accomplishment in their resume.
 Certifications can indicate industry knowledge, intentionality, and accomplishment.
 The accomplishment of being a top-ranked performer in personal and work life is an indication of grit.
 A candidate’s past experience of success can provide evidence of work ethic.
 It also demonstrates a habit of successful performance.

 Prior success is crucial because it is evidence of coach-ability and work ethic.
 Check claims of previous success on a candidate’s résumé and during interviews.